 SD card preparation, update and configurations (like Wi-Fi and keyboard layout) was a waste of time for me.

 My solution was to create a basic Raspbian installation on a small SD card, and create an image on my computer.

-This way, I could flash this image instead of the one from the Raspberry Pi Foundation, and everything was already ready to use.
+This way, I could flash this image instead of the one from the Raspberry Pi Foundation and everything would be ready to use.

-Now, I have learned a lot, and generally use the configuration files to do this (I have the files on my computer, and I copy them on each SD card I flash).
+I have learned a lot and generally use the configuration files to do this.
+I have the files on my computer, and I copy them on each SD card I flash.

 Even so, there are probably many cases where it makes sense to do this (cluster?
 Multiple web servers?
 Many Raspberry Pi deployment?).